-This paper focuses on the visualization of the historical development of an urban area in order to study the transformation of that area.
-In doing so, it also aims to address the problems as briefly outlined above.
-In general, our research is aimed at developing a methodology for this study.
-A prototype urban database model is proposed and an emphasis is placed on identification, categorization and representation of information in a way that is useful for analysis by urban researchers.
+The focus of this paper is the visualization of the historical development of an urban area.
+In so doing, we attempt to address the problems as briefly outlined above.
+In general, our research is aimed at developing a prototype urban database model and an emphasis is placed on identification, categorization and representation of information in a way that is useful for analysis by urban researchers.
 The concept of creating an urban scale database is not new.
-Several studies do exist with various different research agendas, such as fractalbased approaches (Batty and Longley 1986; Batty and Longley 1987), information representation (Giger-Hofmann 1991; Marble and Amundson 1988; Yapa 1989), interactive urban databases (Fox 1993; McCullough 1993), and historical urban analysis (Dave and Schmitt 1994; Seebohm 1992).
+Several studies do exist with various different research agendas, such as fractal-based approaches (Batty and Longley 1986; Batty and Longley 1987), information representation (Giger-Hofmann 1991; Marble and Amundson 1988; Yapa 1989), interactive urban databases (Fox 1993; McCullough 1993), and historical urban analysis (Dave and Schmitt 1994; Seebohm 1992; Skauge 1993).
 Based on the existing studies and accumulated knowledge, we aim to build an urban database prototype model and to use a specific urban context to trace certain typological and morphological elements of an urban space.
-In doing so the past urban landscape is addressed as a means of finding our place in the present and future.

-The current organization of information is not adequate with newer technology.
-Various forms of footprints of the buildings, free form of textual data (reports, articles, quotes, etc.), charts, drawings, still and moving pictures are typically stored in varied locations, and must generally be retrieved manually.
+Currently, the organization of information is problematic.
+Various forms of footprints of the buildings, free form of textual data (reports, articles, quotes, etc.), charts, drawings, still and moving pictures are typically stored in varied locations, and must generally be retrieved manually (see Figure 1).
 Most likely they are also difficult to access.
 As a consequence, this information is not fully utilized.
-The main reason is that until recently computer hardware and software limitations severely restricted the ability of computers to aid the urban researchers in using these types of information.
-Furthermore, existing systems do not provide researchers with adequate access to data for unique analyses.
-Because of the inadequacy of existing systems (both hardware and software), selecting, organizing, and interpreting these data become difficult.
+One of the main reasons is that until recently computer hardware and software limitations severely restricted the ability of digital media to aid the urban researchers in using these type of organized information.
+Furthermore, traditional systems do not provide researchers with adequate access to data for unique analyses.
+Because of the inadequacy of these systems, selecting, organizing, and interpreting these data are difficult.
 Most importantly, since spatial information is not vertically coded, facilitating additional types of spatial analysis, and larger and more complex sets of data is not managed efficiently.
-This affects the productivity of the study and even might lead the researchers to a wrong direction.
+Consequently, it may affect the productivity of the investigated study and/or misguide the researchers.